phubbard/tgn-whisperer/README.md

 - Run the unwrap-bitly.py script to build a json dictionary that resolves them
 - The process.py will use the lookup dictionary and save the canonical URLs.

+### Episode numbers and URLs

+For a project like this, you want a primary index / key / way to refer to an episode.
+The natural choice is "episode number".
+This is a field in the RSS XML:

+    itunes:episode

+however!
+TGN was bad, and didn't include this.
+What's more, they had episodes _in between_ episodes.
+The episode_number function in process.py handles this with a combination of techniques:

+1. Try the itunes:episode key
+2. Check the list of exceptions, keyed by string title
+3. Try to parse an integer from the title
+4. Starting at 2100, assign a number

+The story is very similar for per-episode URLs.
+Should be there, often are missing, and can sometimes be parsed out of the description.

+40 & 20 has clean metadata, so this was a _ton_ easier for their feed.

 ### Optional - wordcloud

 I was curious as to how this'd look, so I used the Python wordcloud tool.
 A bit fussy